oracle/weblogic-remote-console/site/install_config.md

 The Oracle WebLogic Server Remote Console installer is available for download at [https://github.com/oracle/weblogic-remote-console/releases](https://github.com/oracle/weblogic-remote-console/releases).
 The Remote Console is delivered as a ZIP archive that, when extracted, creates a `console` directory that includes:
 * The console executable file `console.jar`
 * The libraries required to use the console in the `libs` subdirectory
-* The console extension, `console-rest-ext.war`, that you install in the WebLogic Server domain
+* The console extension, `console-rest-ext-1.0.war`, that you install in the WebLogic Server domain

 After you have downloaded the installer, extract the ZIP archive to a directory of your choice.